-Let’s check the SCCM CMG Cloud Management Gateway Implementation Guide in this post.
+In this post, let’s check the SCCM CMG Cloud Management Gateway Implementation Guide.
 SCCM Cloud Management Gateway (CMG) architecture and its co-management environment are discussed in Part 1.

 The Cloud Management Gateway (CMG) provides a simple way to manage SCCM clients on the internet.
 The CMG is a PaaS (Platform As A Service) solution in Azure.
 So, we don’t need to maintain the servers in the Azure platform, unlike Azure IaaS (Infrastructure As A Service) solution.